ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 from torchvision.datasets import ImageFolder
 ```

 Next, a transform needed to be defined for this dataset.
-Inspiration for the transform was taken from [[5]](#5) which uses the transforms *CenterCrop*, *ToTensor* and *Normalize* to transform the original ImageNetTE images.
-It can be seen below how the transform was defined.
+Inspiration for the transform was taken from [[5]](#5) which uses the transforms *CenterCrop*, *ToTensor*, and *Normalize* to transform the original ImageNetTE images.
+It can be seen below how the transformation was defined.

 ```tsql
 transform = transforms.Compose([